taufek/blog/_posts/2020-06-03-manage-services-with-ingress.markdown

 ## Conclusions

-With this change, not only it helps me to cut down my AWS bill, it also made the cluster to be easily manage.
+With this change, not only it helps me to cut down my AWS bill, it also made the cluster to be easily managed.
 If I need to serve new application, I no longer need to spawn new LoadBalancer Service, configure the SSL cert and etc. I only need to do it once for the Application ELB that serves as Ingress Proxy.
 All new applications will be managed via Ingress Rules.
 Although it looks more complex on the diagram but it helps if you plan to have multiple applications in your cluster.